QuZikun/QuZikun/README.md

-- 👋 Hi, I’m QuZikun in HKU
+- 👋 Hi, I’m QuZikun in CUHKSZ
 - 👀 I’m interested in artificial intelligence and MLLM
 - 💞️ I’m looking to collaborate on MLLM
 - 📫 quzikun0919@outlook.com